 How to Properly Select and Apply DuPont Rubber to Substrate Adhesives

-The first step is choosing which DuPont adhesive you should use.
 The experts at H.M.
-Royal are here to help recommend the right rubber-to-substrate adhesive for your application from our broad range of products.
-This recommendation is based on the adhesive’s performance with your specific elastomer — whether it be rubber, polyurethane or something else.
-We evaluate the performance of each adhesive with your specific elastomer in our lab, and we even provide you with data to back it up.
+Royal can help recommend the right rubber to substrate adhesives for your application based on its performance for your specific elastomer — whether it be rubber, polyurethane or something else.
+We consider factors like substrate compatibility, bond strength, chemical and temperature resistance and curing requirements.
+In addition, we lab test the performance of each adhesive with your specific elastomer and provide the data to support our recommendations.

 2. Maintaining proper storage conditions

-After selecting the right adhesive, maintaining proper storage conditions is the next vital step in delivering the best bonding performance with rubber-to-substrate adhesives.
-DuPont adhesives should be kept sealed and in a dry environment when they aren’t in use.
-Generally, they should be stored between 60 °F and 80 °F.
+Once you’ve selected the right adhesive, proper storage is the vital step to achieving consistent, high-quality bonding.
+DuPont adhesives should be kept sealed and in a dry environment when not in use.
+Generally, they should be stored between 60 °F and 80 °F. Following these storage guidelines helps preserve adhesive performance and ensures reliable results every time.

 For the best mixing results, H.M.
-Royal recommends using a propeller style mixer at 60 RPM or higher, depending on the specific technology.
-Make sure to wear all personal protective equipment and mix the adhesive thoroughly in a well-ventilated location as specified in the technical data sheet.
+Royal recommends using a propeller-style mixer operating at 60 RPM or higher, depending on the adhesion technology.
+Always ensure staff wear appropriate personal protective equipment, such as gloves and safety glasses, and mix adhesives thoroughly in a well-ventilated location.

 4. Determining optimal viscosity, dilution ratio and dry film thickness